Mediation is a way to try to solve problems without going to court. A mediator is a person who's specially trained to help people settle conflicts.

 - Family Mediation Canada has lots of information about qualified family mediators.

-- The Lawyer Referral Service can give you the name of a lawyer who is also trained as a mediator who'll talk with you for $25 plus tax for the first half-hour.
+- The Lawyer Referral Service can give you the name of a lawyer who is also trained as a mediator who'll talk with you for 30 minutes.
+This meeting is free.

 - MyLawBC's Family Resolution Centre can provide you with a free mediator to help you and your ex-spouse to write a parenting plan online.